A History of Banking Where You’re Known

 The Internal Revenue Service (IRS) recently began processing stimulus payments for qualified recipients.
 Depending on how your 2019 or 2018 tax returns were filed, the payments will either be sent as a paper check or directly deposited into your bank account.
 The IRS "Get My Payment" tool is now available on the IRS website to track the status of your payment and can be accessed via the IRS Economic Impact Center.

-Direct deposits appear as a credit that will be called, "IRS TREAS 310 TAX RELIEF" on April 15, 22, or 29.
+Direct deposits appear as a credit in your bank account that is called, "IRS TREAS 310 TAX RELIEF".
 You can easily check to see if you have received your payment by logging in to your online or mobile banking account, or by calling our Anytime Help Line (815-728-HELP).

-The U.S. Department of the Treasury’s Bureau of the Fiscal Service (Fiscal Service) has started printing and mailing economic impact payment checks.
-Checks will be mailed daily beginning on Saturday, April 18, 2020, until the checks are delivered, with twice daily mail pick-ups beginning Monday, April 20, 2020.
-Estimated check volume is approximately 5 to 7 million checks per week.
+The U.S. Department of the Treasury’s Bureau of the Fiscal Service (Fiscal Service) started printing and mailing economic impact payment checks on Saturday, April 18, 2020.

 Visit the IRS Economic Impact Center for answers to general eligibility questions including the amounts you can expect to receive if you qualify under the guidelines.
 There you will also find answers to commonly asked questions.